Walter Reade: Walter Reade Jr.

-Walter Reade, Jr. (1916–1973) was the President and Board Chairman of the Walter Reade Organization, which owned and operated theatres in Manhattan, New Jersey, Boston and upstate New York.
+Walter Reade Jr. (1916–1973) was the President and Board Chairman of the Walter Reade Organization, which owned and operated theatres in Manhattan, New Jersey, Boston and upstate New York.
 As the son of the company founder, Walter Reade Jr. served as an executive in the company.
 When his father died in the early 1950s, he assumed control of the company, and continued in that position until his death.
 In addition to its movie theatre operations, the Walter Reade Organization owned and operated television station WRTV in Asbury Park, New Jersey, between 1954 and 1955.

 The Walter Reade Organization

-Reade started Continental Film Distributors in 1954 to distribute foreign films in the USA.
+Reade Jr. started Continental Film Distributors in 1954 to distribute foreign films in the USA.

 In 1961, Walter Reade acquired Sterling Television, renaming it to Reade-Sterling and then as the Walter Reade Organization in 1966.
 The company posted a major financial loss in 1964, due to the failure of its foreign film releases with the American public (the company had been responsible for issuing most of the films of Jacques Tati, and for also releasing the Canadian film The Luck of Ginger Coffey).

 The Walter Reade Organization also distributed and sometimes financed foreign films for showing in American theatres and sold packages of dubbed foreign films for American television.
 The company financed Ulysses (1967).
 Reade was described by Joseph Strick, the director of that film, as "a big, bluff man who wore a fresh carnation every day".

 Reade declared "You can't take major awards to the bank" and began a program of more commercial releases such as a double feature of the British Hot Enough for June retitled Agent 8 3/4 to make it sound more like a James Bond spoof and the Japanese Ghidorah, the Three-Headed Monster in 1965.
 Reade also presented Behind the Great Wall, in "AromaRama", at the DeMille Theater in New York.
 The theater's air conditioning system was used to circulate various scents to provide an olfactory experience in addition to the sights and sounds.
 By three weeks, AromaRama beat a competing system, Scent of Mystery (1960), in Smell-O-Vision.
 Reade's biggest success was releasing and exploiting Night of the Living Dead (1968).